domeru369/Bellabeat-case-study/README.md

 * There is a  negative relationship between total steps/ calories burned.

+### More Analysis
+* As found in the pie chart earlier, sedentary minutes has the highest proportion than others, I was interested in finding out why that is, so i analyzed sedentary minutes in relation to other variables.
 ```
-#More Analysis
-#as found in the pie chart earlier, sedentary minutes has the highest proportion than others, I was interested in finding out why that is, so i analyzed sedentary minutes in relation to other variables.
 #average minutes asleep per day
 smd <- ggplot(final_merged_data, aes(x = weekday, y = SedentaryMinutes)) +
   geom_bar(stat = "identity", fill = "orange") +